mex9marius/PowerApps/Canvas/Search.md

 <img src="Test_Search_Filter_Image.jpg">

-Now what if you have have one search box but more that one Combo Box filters?
+Now what if you have one search box but more that one Combo Box filters?
 Not a problem, let's solve this one too.

 ## Search with Filters (Multiple Combo Box Filters)